toderash/aspire.github/CONTRIBUTING.md

 We accept contributions via Pull Requests on [Github](https://github.com/AspirePress) to the appropriate package.

-## Versioning

-This project uses [Semantic Versioning](https://semver.org/) for all packages, libraries and plugins.

 ## Pull Requests

 ### WordPress Plugins & Projects